michaelhebert1974/Projects-for-Billups-Worldwide/README.md

         (2) You lost
         (3) You tied

-(5) There is also a scoreboard that keeps running totals based on the results.
+(5) There is also a scoreboard that keeps running totals based on the results.<br />
         The scoreboard displays the following info:
         (1) The number of games you won
         (2) The number of games the computer won